rohit2git/Azure-OAI-workshop/0- Requirements/README.md

 * Create 'gpt-35-turbo','text-embedding-ada-002' &  'text-davinci-003' model deployments(one by one)
 > :warning: VERY IMPORTANT:
 1. Select the region assigned in excel sheet its mostly 'West Europe'
-2. In **Advanced options**, for the Tokens per Minute Rate Limit, adjust the Tokens per Minute (TPM) to set the effective rate limit as follow:
+2. In **Advanced options**, for the Tokens per Minute Rate Limit, adjust the Tokens per Minute (TPM) to set the effective rate limit as follows:
 - gpt-35-turbo             - 20K
 - text-embedding-ada-002   - 20K
 - text-davinci-003         - 10K